This feature is available for setup in all markets and is available to serve in all markets, except for China.

 If you only have one image to share (such as your logo), choose the Single Image Extension layout.
 You can select multiple images and we'll show them one at a time in your ads.

 Up to 25 images can be associated with each account, campaign, or ad group.
 All uploaded images will be rotated one at a time during ad delivery.
-On desktops, a single image layout displays as a rectangle that's cropped in various aspect ratios.
+On computers, a single image layout displays as a rectangle that's cropped in various aspect ratios.
 On mobile devices, single images are cropped to a 1:1 square aspect ratio.

 Multi-image layout